kahnwong/karnwong.me/content/posts/what-sql-can't-do-for-data-engineering.md

 Some people say "but you can also create functions in SQL."
 Yes, you can, but it's clunky and very fragile, and not very readable.

 ## Optimization
 When you're writing SQL for data transformation, the actual execution logic is being translated by the database's engine.
-As with all forms of translations, some information is lost, and can reduce in non-optimized instructions.
+As with all forms of translations, some information is lost, and can result in non-optimized instructions.
 For instance, if you need to perform longest matching against a list of string, one way to optimize this is to set a `break` condition after you found a match.
 In SQL, this most likely results in instructions to compare every string from the list, instead of stopping the matching process and move onto the next operation after a match is found.

 ---------------